top of page

 With brand and logo in hand you’re now ready to start promoting your food business and attracting customers, here’s a few tips to get going.

-• Build an online presence: Make a website using platforms like Wix to showcase your food business.
+• Build an online presence: Start by making a website using platforms like Wix to showcase your food business.
 Include your menu, location, contact information and any special offers or promotions.
 Make sure to also optimize your website for search engines to improve your online visibility.

 • Initiate social media marketing: Leverage social media platforms like Facebook, Instagram and X (formerly Twitter) to promote your food business.
 Share enticing food photos, engage with your audience and run contests or promotions to generate interest and attract new customers.
 Encourage customers to tag your business and share their dining experiences.
 To promote their food business, Cleverchefs got to marketing on social media with high-quality food photography.
 Founder, Nick Collins used the Wix Video Maker to show off the dishes in their posts.
 “I was blown away by the video maker,” he says.
 “We’ve created clips that really match our brand.”